 The majority of exams performed by Green Imaging require a signed physician order.
 This helps us best determine which procedure is needed as well as to provide your cost.
 If you are having trouble obtaining your order from your physician, call us and we can help request it.

 Magnetic Resonance Imaging, or MRI, is a safe procedure, and most people who need a scan can have one.
 MRI is not recommended for people who have metal implants including cochlear implants, pacemakers, implanted hearing aids, some aneurysm clips, among others.
 People with exposure to metal fragments such as sheet metal works or welders may require an x-ray first to make sure they are safe for an MRI.
+Special arrangements can be made, please contact us.

 If you are a physician or medical facility and would like to refer a patient, please provide your order via EMR, fax or our convenient app, Green Patient Connect.
 We’ll handle scheduling, pre-certification, and patient prep.
 We’ll also keep you updated on the status of your patient’s exam, and provide customized reports via our PACS portal or the delivery method you prefer.

-Yes we do.
+We can schedule exams for most insurance plans.
 If you would like us to help you evaluate your insurance, snap a photo of your insurance card (front and back) and upload it with your order.
 You can upload your order by clicking here.

 Screening studies can be provided directly to the patient, diagnostic exam reports will be provided to the referring doctor.